 \section{Ethical Considerations}

-\textbf{Data Licensing.} \system bases all claims on NL-to-SQL pairs coming from the BIRD benchmark which is released under CC BY-SA 4.0 license. \system is released under the same license, in accordance with the original terms.
+\textbf{Data Licensing.} \system is constructed from NL-to-SQL pairs derived from the BIRD benchmark, which is released under the CC BY-SA 4.0 license.
+Accordingly, the \system dataset is also released under the same license, in compliance with the original license terms.

 \textbf{Privacy}.
 We do not anonymize any part of \system. \system includes \textit{contradicted} claims, which are synthetically generated by perturbing facts and are explicitly labeled as false within the benchmark.
 These claims are not intended to introduce new real-world information about entities, but solely to support controlled evaluation of real-life fact-verification systems.